-- 18. The storage area must have appropriate ventilation. - 19.
-Proper storage should be done to prevent accidental fall/drop and breakage of these drugs.
+- 13. The storage area must have appropriate ventilation. - 14.
+Proper storage should be done to prevent accidental falls/drops and breakage of these drugs.
 Never keep breakable (glass) units close to the edge of racks/shelves, may use deep bins to securely stock units.
-The baskets/trolleys used to carry the bulk stock of chemo must also be safe and able to prevent breakage or leakage.
-20. Medicines discontinued or changed by doctor must be stored away from active medicines due for administration, and sent back to pharmacy or returned to stock without any delays (to avoid any accidental administration) 1.
-Prescribing privileges of cytotoxics should be restricted to practitioners who are deemed qualified by the institution (e.g. through credentialing and privileging framework).
-The restriction should include prescribing for cancer as well as for non-cancer indications.
-2. Informed consent is to be taken from patients prior to starting chemotherapy 3.
-Must verify correct patient before ordering (use two identifiers i.e.: patient name & Medical Record # (MR#) 4.
-Check appropriateness &amp; clarity of order esp. dose, rate, route of administration.
-5. Order/prescription must be complete and non-ambiguous : i.e. proper indication, patient's drug allergy status, weight as needed Drug name, dose, rate, route, frequency, dilution, duration of therapy Any special instructions Never use abbreviations: E.g. ○ Cyclo 100mg IV is not safe, always write full name "Cyclophosphamide" ○ Avoid naked decimals e.g2mg as it can be misread as 2mg - always write 0.2 mg. • Avoid trailing zero e.g. 250.0mcg as it can be misread as 2500mcg - Prescribing always avoid trailing zero and write 250 mcg Trescribing • If an acronym is used to identify the chemotherapy protocol, the acronym is defined in the order, and each medication is prescribed individually, with the dose and schedule designated for each. o For example: CMV for bladder cancer is defined as CISplatin 100 mg/m2/day on Day 2, methotrexate 30 mg/m2/day on Day 1 and Day 8, vin BLAS tine 4 mg/m2/day on Day 1 and Day 8.)
-Drug doses should be expressed clearly in terms of amount to be taken per · · dose/per day to prevent misinterpretation. © E.g. oral chemotherapy doses to be described as amount of medication to be taken per dose and not as total daily dose, in divided doses; see example below, intended dose is 200mg 3 times a day: Correct ✓ Incorrect ⊠ Drug XYZ Drug XYZ Dose = 200mg every 8hrly Dose = 600mg daily, q8rly Chemotherapy drugs for specific days are written explicitly: E.g., orders should be written as "Day 1, 2, 3," and never as "Days 1-3," which can be misunderstood as days 1 and 3; · or fluorouracil 750 mg/m2 continuous infusion on day 1, 2, 3, 4, and 5, not 3,750 mg/m2 continuous infusion over 5 days
+The baskets/trolleys used to carry the bulk stock of chemo must also be safe and able to prevent breakage or leakage. - 15.
+Medicines discontinued or changed by a doctor must be stored away from active medicines due for administration, and sent back to the pharmacy or returned to stock without any delays (to avoid any accidental administration).

+1. Prescribing privileges of cytotoxics should be restricted to practitioners who are deemed qualified by the institution (e.g. through credentialing and privileging framework).

+- The restriction should include prescribing for cancer as well as for non-cancer indications. - 2.
+Informed consent is to be taken from patients before starting chemotherapy. - 3.
+Must verify correct patient before ordering (use two identifiers i.e.: patient name & Medical Record # (MR#). - 4.
+Check appropriateness & clarity of order esp. dose, rate, and route of administration. - 5.
+Order/prescription must be complete and non-ambiguous: - i.e. proper indication, patient's drug allergy status, weight as needed - Drug name, dose, rate, route, frequency, dilution, duration of therapy - Any special instructions - Never use abbreviations: E.g. - Cyclo 100mg IV is not safe, always write the full name "Cyclophosphamide". - Avoid naked decimals e.g. .2mg as it can be misread as 2mg always write 0.2 mg. - Avoid trailing zero e.g. 250.0mcg as it can be misread as 2500mcg always avoid trailing zero and write 250 mcg. - If an acronym is used to identify the chemotherapy protocol, the acronym is defined in the order, and each medication is prescribed individually, with the dose and schedule designated for each. - For example CMV for bladder cancer is defined as CISplatin 100 mg/m2/day on Day 2, methotrexate 30 mg/m2/day on Day 1 and Day 8, and vinBLAStine 4 mg/m2/day on Day 1 and Day 8.). - Drug doses should be expressed clearly in terms of the amount to be taken per dose/per day to prevent misinterpretation. - E.g. oral chemotherapy doses to be described as the amount of medication to be taken per dose and not as total daily dose, in divided doses; see example below, the intended dose is 200mg 3 times a day:

+Correct ✓ Incorrect 🗵

+Drug XYZ Drug XYZ

+Dose = 200mg every 8hrly Dose = 600mg daily, q8rly

+- o Chemotherapy drugs for specific days are written explicitly: - E.g., orders should be written as "Day 1, 2, 3," and never as "Days 1-3," which can be misunderstood as days 1 and 3; - o And: orders are written as "Daily for 21 consecutive days and stop for 7 consecutive days," and never as "Days 1-21, stop for Days 22-28"). - Prescribing total chemotherapy doses for the whole/entire cycle is not allowed: - E.g., order for 400 mg/m2 on day 1, 2, 3, and 4, not as: 1,600 mg/m2 over 4 days; - o or fluorouracil 750 mg/m2 continuous infusion on day 1, 2, 3, 4, and 5, not 3,750 mg/m2 continuous infusion over 5 days.